fasar/sortable-challenge/README.md

-sortable-challenge
+Sortable-challenge
 ==================

 This application link syntatically different entities that describe the same object.

-The goal is proposed by [Sortable]: http://sortable.com/blog/coding-challenge/
+This challenge is proposed by [Sortable]: http://sortable.com/blog/coding-challenge/

 # Build application